Jasonette/Jr/README.md

 # Jr
 ## Jasonette Registry

-A web interface for registering and discovering Jasonette Extensions
+A web interface for registering and discovering Jasonette Extensions!